redlor/PopularMovies2/README.md

 ## About
 Project 3 Udacity Android Developer Nandegree.
 The App queries TheMovieDb API to retrieve data using Retrofit.
 To create this app, I applied Architecture Components: MVVM, Dependency Injection with Dagger 2, LiveData, DataBinding.
 In addition, I added an animation when the RecyclerView is scrolled up and down and implemented a Dual Pane version for tablets.
+It uses https://www.themoviedb.org for retrieve Movies.

 **Features:**